7 Tips for Making Mealtimes Less Stressful

 - Establish family mealtime rules Having set rules may help lessen power struggles.
 Involve the entire family in coming up with rules and make sure the expectations are clear before sitting down to eat.
 Let the kids make a poster or a flyer and hang them up where everyone can see them during the meal.
 Rules can be simple, such as:

 – Keep food on the plate

 – Cleaning up is everyone’s responsibility

-- Try to remain calm.
-There will be times that meals do not go well even when you have done everything right.
-Keep your desire to make a positive change for your family.
-When your child is misbehaving, try to stay calm and give your child less attention.
+- Try to remain calm There will be times that meals do not go well even when you have done everything right.
+When your child is misbehaving, try to stay calm.

 These suggestions for making mealtimes less stressful may seem like common sense, but can sometimes be challenging to implement.
 Outside guidance and support can be valuable, especially when you’re finding meals to be more stressing than relaxing.